trufflesuite/trufflesuite.com/src/docs/teams/quickstart.md

 ## Creating an Account

 To start, navigate to <a href="https://my.truffleteams.com" target="_blank">https://my.truffleteams.com (this link will open in a new window)</a>.
-Click on **Login with Github**.
+Click on **<span class="inline-button"><i class="fab fa-github"></i> LOGIN WITH GITHUB</span>**.
 If you're not already logged in to your GitHub account, Github will prompt you to do so.

-If you are a member of any organizations other than your personal account, you'll be prompted to select an org to contiue with installation.
-Orgs with an existing Truffle Teams installation will have a `Configure >` link.
+If you are a member of any organizations other than your personal account, you'll be prompted to select an org to continue with installation.
+Orgs with an existing Truffle Teams installation will have a **Configure >** link.

 ![Truffle Teams DATA view](/img/docs/teams/install-01.png)